halcyondavys/dream-framework/README.md

 ## Datasets

-DREAM was evaluated on 30 benchmark regression datasets from the UCI Machine Learning Repository, Torgo, Delve and PROMISE.
-The datasets are distributed with this repository. and can be downloaded files in `data/real/`.
-See [`data/README.md`](data/README.md) for the complete list, sources, and download instructions.
+DREAM was evaluated on 30 benchmark regression datasets obtained from public repositories, including the UCI Machine Learning Repository, OpenML and Zenodo.
+The dataset files used in the experiments are available in `data/real/`.
+See [`data/README.md`](data/README.md) for the complete list, original sources and data format.

-All datasets follow the same format: CSV with no header, comma-separated, with the **target variable in the first column**.
+All datasets follow the same format: `.data` files without a header, using commas as separators and placing the **target variable in the first column**.

 The 12 synthetic datasets used in the factorial ablation study are already available in `data/synthetic/` and require no external download.
 They can also be regenerated at any time by running `data/Gerador_synthetic.py`.